mfarhanz/SpringBackendTemplate/README.md

 ## Use Case

-This template is intended for **developers** as a solid starting point for backend services in full-stack apps.
+This template provides developers with a solid starting point for building backend services in full-stack applications.
 You can customize and extend it to fit your project needs.
 Whether you're building a mobile app, a web dashboard, or an internal tool, this backend gives you:

 - A working JWT auth system out of the box
 - Basic role-based access to endpoints